openebs-archive/openebs-docs/docs/uglocalpv.md

 reclaimPolicy: Delete
 ```

-Apply the above StorageClass configuration after making the necessary changes and use this StorageClass name in the corresponding PVC specification to provision application on OpenEBS Local PV volume.
+Apply the above StorageClass configuration after making the necessary changes and use this StorageClass name in the corresponding PVC specification to provision application on OpenEBS Local PV based on the customized hostpath.

 Verify if the StorageClass is having the updated hostpath using the following command and verify the `value` is set properly for the `BasePath` config value.